 Solution 5: Turn Off VPN

-Turning on the VPN service can allow access to the data over the geolocation.
-Withal, sometimes you can issue when working with eSIM.
+Turning on the VPN service can allow access to data over the geolocation.
+However, sometimes you can encounter issues when working with eSIM.
 In the worst cases, eSIM might stop working on your iPhone.
-So try turning off VPN on your iPhone and check for the issue.
+So try turning off the VPN on your iPhone and check for the issue.
 For this, you can read our article on how to turn off VPN on iPhone.

 Solution 6: Enable Data Roaming

-Data roaming is the aspect that lets your device connect to the internet when you are outside of registered geolocation.
-And the best of data roaming is that it does so without causing any interruption.
-So if you’re presently traveling and eSIM is not working on your iPhone, try activating Data Roaming.
+Data roaming lets your device connect to the internet when you are outside of registered geolocation.
+The best part is that it does so without causing any interruption.
+So, if you’re presently traveling and eSIM is not working on your iPhone, try activating Data Roaming.

-4. Enable the toggle next to the Data Roaming.
+- Enable the toggle next to Data Roaming.

 That’s It!